Lawrance Collingwood: Career

-In January 1934, he conducted the London Symphony Orchestra in a recording of the Triumphal March from Caractacus and the Woodland Interlude by Sir Edward Elgar, supervised by the composer himself by telephone from his sickbed before his death a month later.
+In January 1934, Collingwood conducted the London Symphony Orchestra in a recording of the Triumphal March from Caractacus and the Woodland Interlude by Sir Edward Elgar, supervised by the composer himself by telephone from his sickbed before his death a month later.

 Collingwood made his debut at the Royal Opera House in December 1936 with Humperdinck's Hänsel und Gretel.
 He conducted Sadler's Wells Opera around the UK during the Second World War in stressful and primitive conditions, and retired from the company in 1946.
 He was made a Commander of the Order of the British Empire in 1948.

 Although most of his professional life was spent in Britain, Collingwood travelled to Berlin to supervise recordings by Yehudi Menuhin and Wilhelm Furtwängler, and to oversee the 1956 Meistersinger conducted by Rudolf Kempe.
 In 1950 and the following year he played a key role in recordings involving Pablo Casals, first in Prades then in Perpignan.

-His second opera, The Death of Tintagiles, set to Alfred Sutro's translation of Maurice Maeterlinck's drama, was premiered on 16 April 1950.
+Collingwood's second opera, The Death of Tintagiles, set to Alfred Sutro's translation of Maurice Maeterlinck's drama, was premiered on 16 April 1950.
 His other compositions include a piano concerto and a piano quartet.

-Lawrance Collingwood brought many foreign operas to the British stage for the first time.
+Collingwood brought many foreign operas to the British stage for the first time.
 His premieres as a conductor included: